voltrevo/elo/README.md

 like to use it, you need to add the `--gpus all` flag to to the docker command above.
 - The frontend has been included, which isn't actually necessary.
 I'm not sure it makes much difference though, so it's included.
-All the analysis is done in python which has a CLI at `analyzer/cli/py` if you'd like to abstract this out.
+All the analysis is done in python which has a CLI at `analyzer/cli.py` if you'd like to abstract this out.

 ## Future Work Ideas

-- Implement streaming
 - Clean separation of API and frontend
 - Minimize resulting docker image size (currently 3.16GB), especially if frontend and/or gpu aren't needed